-NFTC has previously expressed its concerns with publicly available CbCR data and appreciates the revisions made to the Draft Bill.
-Notwithstanding our previously expressed concerns, if Australia chooses to pursue public CbCR as suggested by the Explanatory Memorandum, we recommend a more limited and proportional approach to disclosure that closely aligns with international standards, including the EU Public Directive.
+NFTC has previously expressed its concerns with publicly available CbCR data and appreciates the incremental revisions made to the Introduced Bill.
+Notwithstanding our previously expressed concerns, if Australia chooses to pursue public CbCR as suggested by the EM, we recommend a more measured approach to disclosure that closely aligns with international standards, including the EU Public Directive.
 We recommend that the restriction on entity types in scope and safeguards against commercially sensitive data be adopted.
 We further recommend that the commencement date be delayed 12 months from enactment to allow time to meet this requirement.
 Finally, jurisdictions should not be deemed an in-scope jurisdiction to the extent that the jurisdiction has implemented or is committed to implementing a domestic minimum tax of at least 15 percent.
-NFTC appreciates the opportunity to provide comments and looks forward to continuing opportunities for constructive engagement.
+NFTC appreciates the opportunity to provide written comments and looks forward to continuing opportunities for constructive engagement including a hearing.